How to install Odoo CRM on VPS (Debian)?

 What opportunities do AI agents ultimately provide?

 Running an AI agent on a VPS opens up vast automation and monitoring capabilities.
 A server with a "brain" powered by LLM can handle tasks 24/7, from tracking information and generating reports to full-fledged DevOps support and client interactions.
 These agents can be built using cloud services from OpenAI and Anthropic, as well as local open-source models.
-Integrations are crucial: thanks to API nodes (HTTP, databases, and messengers), the agent gains full access to the digital world.
+Integrations are crucial: thanks to API nodes (HTTP, databases, and instant messaging), the agent gains full access to the digital world.

 VPS for AI Agent: Features and Implementation 2